 Why do we sweat?

 You probably already know that sweat is your body’s genius way of regulating your temperature and helping to keep you cool.
-When you’re working out, your muscles and core temperature rise.
-Your body responds by controlling your internal temperature, so your brain signals for your thermoregulatory response to start.
+When you’re working out, your core temperature rises and your body responds by controlling your internal temperature, so your brain signals for your thermoregulatory response to start.
 That’s when you begin to perspire.
 This is called thermal sweating — yes, there are different types of sweating (we all know what it’s like to get nervous sweats!).

-Does sweating mean you’ve done a good workout?
+Is sweating a sign of a good workout?

-The type of workout you’re doing can influence how much you’re sweating.
 For example, walking outside on a hot day may cause you to sweat more than if you did a resistance session in an air-conditioned gym, while the way you sweat in a tropical city will probably be very different to how much you sweat on a cold winter’s day too.

-Whether you’re sweating or not, you should aim to stay hydrated!
+Whether you’re sweating or not, you should always aim to stay hydrated!
 Make sure you drink water before and after a workout as well as during the day, even if you’re not sweating a lot.
 Your body also loses a lot of water through breathing, and we tend to breathe heavier when we’re exercising.

 What are some other signs of a good workout?